NikolaSimovic/rabbitmq/README.md

 # SpringBoot + RabbitMQ

-This is a simple SpringBoot app that implements the RabbitMQ messaging broker, and works at the same time as bot, the Producer and Reciever.
+This is a simple SpringBoot app that implements the RabbitMQ messaging broker, and works at the same time as both, the Producer and Reciever.

 ## Requirements
 You need to have RabbitMQ runnining locally in order make this work.
 The easiest way is to use Docker: